Audits, Annual Reports and BRRRs

 - Payments within 30 days to service providers

-It is particularly on the point of irregular, fruitless and wasteful expenditure picked up during the audits that the role of Parliament’s Standing Committee on Public Accounts (SCOPA) is paramount.
-SCOPA may investigate matters during hearings and the accounting officer and/or Minister must explain how problems highlighted by the AGSA are going to be responded to.
+It is particularly on the point of irregular, fruitless and wasteful expenditure picked up during the audits that the role of the Standing Committee on Public Accounts (SCOPA) is paramount.
+SCOPA may investigate matters during hearings and the accounting officer and/or Minister must explain how problems highlighted by the Auditor-General of SA (AGSA) are going to be responded to.

 This process is followed by the Medium Term Budget Policy Statement (MTBPS) presented to Parliament in October each year.
 The MTBPS includes spending estimates for the first half of the year, adjustments to the proposed revenue and spending estimates for the second half of the year and outcomes of the previous year.
-Together with the MTBPS come the Division of Revenue Amendment Bill and Adjusted Appropriations Bill.
+A Division of Revenue Amendment Bill and Adjusted Appropriations Bill usually accompanies the MTBPS.